Pixel 4 rumor roundup: Release date, pricing, features, and more

 Q: Will the Pixel 4 have a fingerprint scanner or Face ID?

+Details regarding Face ID-like functionality have leaked in Android Q, specifics regarding the Pixel 4 are unknown, though it seems likely.
+Google recently confirmed the Pixel 4 will have a face unlock system.

 Android Q details have shown that a new "face authentication" system like Apple's Face ID is coming to the platform.
-That plus the big empty space to the right of the earpiece on the Pixel 4 XL renders, (potentially combined with the depth and movement-sensing tech expected from Project Soli), could mean that Google might be including a Face ID-like biometric system for the Pixel 4, though the precise mechanism isn't clear right now.
+Previous leaks indicated the big empty space to the right of the earpiece on the Pixel 4 XL renders could be for a Face ID-like biometric system for the Pixel 4, and Google has subsequently confirmed those details (see the update below).
+Face unlock will be powered by both a dual infrared camera system (lit by a dot projector and flood illuminator) and Soli's radar-based tech.

 Since none of the renders, including Google's own, have shown a rear-mounted fingerprint reader, we must assume that it either doesn't have one, or that it has been placed somewhere else.
 Given how small and narrow the power button is, and the fact that the real-world leaks show a case that covers it, it likely hasn't been relocated there.